kasthack-labs/accord-net-framework/README.md

 # Accord.NET Framework

+I'm currently(2023-01-03) workign on making this project run on moden runtimes but don't expect it to be supported.

+\- kasthack

-This project is currently archived.
-Please fork the project into your own GitHub account if you would like to continue its development.
+~~This project is currently archived.
+Please fork the project into your own GitHub account if you would like to continue its development.~~

 # Archiving